Ahmed-3lam/corona/README.md

 - Creating a map of the world
 - Showing red points of infections on the map
 - clicking on the country and showing it's details
-- put all the data required on the details screen
+- puting all the data required on the details screen